apmoore1/example_augmentation/README.md

 1. Is the Best K for each model and augmentation technique significantly better than the worse K?
 2. Is the Best K for each model and augmentation technique sigificantly better than the next best K?
+3. Is there a trend of best K's and significantly worse K's? -- This is shown through the number of times K is best for each metric and data split and the number of times a K is significantly worse than the best K.
+3. Given all the significantly best and worse K pairs is there an overall best and worse K from all of the model and augmentation pairs?

 We are going to break down the code commands to generate the scores for these based on Metric and data split (Validation or Test).
 For each run it calculates the significants based on one-tailed paired bootstrap test with 10,000 bootstrap samples.
 As each of the models and augmentation techniques have been run 5 times to take into account the random seed problem we will take the median best model for each to compare significant values.